 A cleft is one of the most common defects among newborns in the United States and, as such, medical and dental providers are highly trained to repair them.
 A cleft lip or a cleft palate develops early in the pregnancy when the two sides of the child’s face are forming.
 When the two sides do not join fully around the mouth, the slow development creates a rift in the upper lip, the roof of the mouth (palate), or both.
 A cleft lip or palate can make it hard for a child to eat, speak, and breathe properly, especially if the condition is left untreated for too long.
-If you are seeking treatment for one or both conditions, Dr. McGee can assist in developing and executing the treatment needed to correct the defect.
+If you are seeking treatment for one or both conditions, Drs.
+McGee and Steel can assist in developing and executing the treatment needed to correct the defect.

 Treatment for Cleft Lip